tisimst/mcerp/README.md

 re-defined.
 By default, each variable uses 10,000 latin-hypercube samples that are sufficiently random.
-The number of samples can be changed by assigning an integer value to the ``mcerp.npts`` object (typically, values between 1,000 and 1,000,000 are sufficiently large to insure small errors in the resulting statistics).
+The number of samples can be changed by assigning an integer value to the ``mcerp.npts`` object (typically, values between 1,000 and 1,000,000 are sufficiently large to ensure small errors in the resulting statistics).
 This should only be changed prior to performing calculations since all subsequent calculations assume that each input has the same number of sampled points (this could be changed through resampling, I suppose...).